nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Updates a recipe by modifying the quantity of ingredients in that recipe.

-Format: `update recipe r/RECIPE i/INGREDIENT q/QUANTITY i/INGREDIENT q/QUANTITY ...`
+Format: `update recipe r/RECIPE i/INGREDIENT... q/QUANTITY...`

+- You can modify the quantities of ingredients in a recipe.
+- You can also add a new ingredient that was previously not in the recipe.
+- You can also delete an ingredient from the recipe by setting the quantity to be zero (i.e. `q/0`).
-- It is not possible to update an ingredient to be zero quantity.
+- Note that it is not possible to delete ingredients from the recipe if there is only 1 ingredient left.

 Example of usage:
 - `update recipe r/Apple Pie i/apple q/3 i/flour q/200`
+- `update recipe r/Apple Pie i/apple q/3 i/flour q/0`

 <br/>